 Why does Georgia treat hit and runs differently from other accidents?

-Hit and run is considered to put lives at risk.
 Anytime there is an auto accident, everyone involved is supposed to pull over.
 Then you can check to see if anyone was hurt, and call 911 if needed.
 You can also call the police to make a formal report, which is an essential first step if you will need to make an insurance claim.

-Hit and run derails this process.
+A hit and run derails this process.
 Imagine if you were involved in an accident and knocked unconscious by your injuries.
 If the other driver flees, it’s possible that no one knows you are hurt and no one calls an ambulance.
 In some cases, accident victims die because no one stopped to call 911.
 Hit and runs cost lives.

 It’s also seen as attempting to dodge responsibility.
 Georgia is a fault state, meaning that the driver who caused an accident (or their insurance company) pays for all costs.
 The law views hit and run as an attempt to get out of paying.